-The judge may refer your case to a conference with a settlement mentor either on the morning of trial, or earlier in the case.
+The assigned judge may refer, or the parties may ask for a conference with a settlement mentor either on the morning of trial, or earlier in the case.
 These informal conferences usually last about two hours.
-Parties meet with an experienced trial attorney (called a settlement mentor) to review the issues, analyze the case, and consider settlement recommendations.
+These processes are not the same as mediation, and are not confidential per Evidence Code Sections 1115-1128.
+Parties meet with an attorney who has significant litigation experience with similar cases (called a settlement mentor) to review the issues, analyze the case, and consider settlement recommendations.
 The parties do not present evidence, and witnesses are not called.
 Although information may be shared with the settlement mentor and not shared with the other party, any information given to the settlement mentor may be shared with the judge.
-When appropriate, the settlement mentor may involve the judge in settlement discussions.
-You may ask the judge to refer your case to a settlement mentor conference.
+When appropriate, the settlement mentor may involve the judge in the settlement discussions.

 - Selection of settlement mentors: Settlement mentors are selected by the ADR Programs office based on their stated areas of expertise, and in consultation with the assigned judge.